 Aodán Mac Póilin was born in Belfast and lives in the Shaw's Road Irish-speaking community.
 He graduated from the New University of Ulster with a degree and M.Phil in Irish Studies.
 He is an ex-teacher and has been Director of ULTACH Trust since 1990.

 He has been active in the European Bureau for Lesser-Used Languages and the Community Relations Council, was chairman of the first Irish-medium school in Northern Ireland, and was on the boards of Foras na Gaeilge (the cross-border Irish language implementation body), and the Columba Initiative.
-He is currently on the boards of Cultures of Ireland, Comhairle na Gaelscolaíochta (the Council for Irish-medium Education), the Broadcasting Council for Northern Ireland, and the Seamus Heaney Centre, Queens University Belfast.
+He is currently on the boards of Cultures of Ireland, Comhairle na Gaelscolaíochta (the Council for Irish-medium Education), the Irish Language Investment Fund, Northern Ireland Screen, the Broadcasting Council for Northern Ireland, and the Seamus Heaney Centre, Queens University Belfast.

 Róise Ní Bhaoill was raised in the Donegal Gaeltacht, and began working with the Trust in 1990.
 She is a graduate of University College Dublin and has completed an MA in Cultural Management with the University of Ulster.
 She has served on boards of The Ulster Folk and Transport Museum; the Raidió na Gaeltachta Authority; the Columba Initiative; was a member of the Culture and Identity Working Group, Northern Ireland Human Rights Commission, and two committees of the Community Relations Council.
 She was also a member of the Policy Development Committee of the Community Relations Council, and was on the Advisory Panel of the Arts Council of Northern Ireland.
 She served as Secretary of both the Northern Ireland and United Kingdom Committees of the European Bureau for Lesser Used Languages.